chayelheinsen/RubyAddressBook/README.md

 A simple address book api written in ruby with sinatra.

 # Getting Started
-This was tested using Ruby 2.2.2
+This was tested using Ruby 2.2.2 Don't have Ruby 2.2.2?
+You can use [RVM](https://rvm.io) (we used RVM).

 1. Clone this repo and cd into it.
 2. Run ```bundle install``` Note.
 This might throw an error if you don't have bunlder.
 Simply run ```gem install bundler``` and try again.